ljuben997/sputnik/README.md

 let defaultPartialErrors = partialErrors.compactMap { $0 as?
 DefaultPartialError }
 ```

-This decision to manually cast it was made because there are some APIs which do not return the errors in the `DefaultPartialError` format so for them a special struct has to be made and also use a special transformer to convert them to partial errors.
+This decision to manually cast it was made because there are some APIs which do not return the errors in the `DefaultPartialError` format so for them a special struct has to be made and also use a special transformer to convert them to partial error objects.
 As an example let's take a look at this custom partial error along with the custom transformers:

 ```swift
 public struct MockParitalError: ResponsePartialError {